moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/index.md

 ---
 title: Solidity Precompiles
-description: These guides showcase interacting with precompiles, which expose Substrate features via the easy-to-access Ethereum API of Tanssi EVM ContainerChains.
+description: These guides demonstrate how to interact with precompiles to access Substrate features through the familiar Ethereum API on Tanssi's EVM-compatible networks.
 icon: octicons-file-code-24
 template: index-page.html
 ---